About the CANFAR Legacy Project

 CANFAR has partnered with the Boys’ and Men’s Health Initiative of the Institute of Gender and Health (IGH) to fund a $1.5 million team grant.
 Part of a health initiative entitled Advancing Research to Improve Boys’ and Men’s Health, this research opportunity focuses specifically on HIV prevention targeting men who have sex with men (MSM), particularly young gay men.
 The CANFAR Legacy Group has committed $80,000 per year over the course of five years to this exciting initiative; the Institute of Gender and Health will complement this commitment by contributing $200,000 per year for the same time.

 The Legacy group has also funded two other important research projects entitled:

 Young MSM’s Risk, Networks and Care Engagement, by Dr. David Brennan, University of Toronto, and Pilot Implementation of Latino Gay Poz Sex, by Dr. Beatriz Eugenia Alvarado llano, Queen’s University.

-In April 2019, CANFAR refreshed its Legacy network, now called Legacy 2.0, with a reinvigorated mission to help end the HIV epidemic in Canada by focusing on HIV prevention among young gay males.
+In April 2019, CANFAR refreshed its Legacy network, now called Legacy 2.0, with a reinvigorated mission to help end the HIV epidemic in Canada by focusing on HIV prevention among youth at risk aged 16-29.
 With nearly 200 members, Legacy 2.0 facilitates sharing the CANFAR narrative to a shifting and diverse demographic of both traditional and upcoming donors and amplifies impact through use of social media to convey CANFAR key messages.